Subscribe To

 Horse Training

 There are a lot of horse training methods out there.
 Some of them make sense and some don’t.
-It’s my opinion that the horsemanship and training taught by the late Tom Dorrance and his brother Bill Dorrance was the greatest thing to ever come along, for horses as well as for people.
-Their legacy is continued by such greats as Ray Hunt, Bryan Nuebert, Joe Walter, and Buck Brannaman and perhaps to some degree Craig Cameron.
+It’s my opinion that the horsemanship and training taught by the late Tom Dorrance and his brother Bill Dorrance was the greatest thing to ever come along, for equine as well as for people.
+Their legacy is continued by such greats as Ray Hunt, Bryan Nuebert, Joe Walter, and Buck Brannaman.
 What Tom and Bill started is truly revolutionary.

-<img SRC= You will find on the links below, various techniques that I have learned and would use on any horse whether it be a colt or a 10 year old show horse.
-The trail to horse training is truly a lifelong learning experience.
+<img SRC= You will find on the links below, various techniques that I have learned and would use on any equine whether it be a colt or a 10 year old mule.
+The trail to training is truly a lifelong learning experience.
 It is our hope that we can help you any way we can in this journey.

 General horse trainig tips and pointers (IMPORTANT)